ilhamazhar1308/Finite-Difference-Modeling-of-Laplace-and-Poisson-Equations-2D-/README.md

 **M. Ilham Azhar**
 Geophysics Student
-Numerical Modeling & Potential Field Methods
+Numerical Modeling and Potential Field Methods

 ---

 ## 📜 License

 This project is intended for **educational and academic use**.